Accelerating qubit reset through the Mpemba effect: Introduction

 Hence, there is a need for the development of more advanced reset techniques to ensure proper qubit register initialization before each algorithm execution.
 One promising mechanism that can be exploited is the Mpemba effect, the counterintuitive phenomenon in which configurations initially further from equilibrium can relax faster~\cite{Lu2017, Klich2019, Kumar2020, Gal2020, Teza2023, Teza2025}.
 Inspired by this effect, we propose a protocol to accelerate qubit reset in the more problematic regime when $T_2 > T_1$, which is illustrated in ~\cref{fig:first:figure:cartoon}.
 Our approach uses a single entangling gate between the target qubit and an incoherent ancilla that converts local single-qubit coherences into global two-qubit coherences, which decay much faster, thereby enabling a substantial speedup of passive reset without requiring any knowledge of the initial state.
-Additionally, we show that our protocol is robust when taking into account a more realistic noise model, including non-Markovian (i.e., memory) effects for the qubit relaxation dynamics.
+Additionally, we show that our protocol is robust when the ancilla qubit is not fully incoherent and even when taking into account a more realistic noise model, including non-Markovian (i.e., memory) effects for the qubit relaxation dynamics.

 This article is organized as follows: First, in~\cref{sec:markovian:case}, we theoretically analyze the Mpemba-enhanced passive reset protocol, identifying conditions under which a speedup occurs.
 We validate our protocol through numerical simulations on standard qubit models, showing its effectiveness on current quantum hardware.
 Then, we assess its robustness by incorporating more realistic device error models, including non-Markovian noise in~\cref{sec:non-markovian:case} and imperfect control operations in~\cref{sec:imperfect:control}.
 In~\cref{sec:experiment}, we present an experimental demonstration of the protocol on a superconducting quantum processor.
 Finally, in~\cref{sec:conclusion:outlook}, we conclude by summarizing our main results and discussing their broader implications for quantum information processing.